redFrik/udk10-Embedded_Systems/udk131212/README.md

 //--analog inputs
 -----------------
 On the standard arduino board there are 6 analog inputs (A0-A5).
-They read voltage at 10bit resolution (values 0-1023).
+They read voltage with a 10bit resolution (values 0-1023).

 ```
 //simple analog read